-In previous posts, we’ve discussed the core principles of relationship marketing in partnering, collaborating and actively building value together with your customer, versus focusing on selling.
+In previous posts, we’ve shared the pillars of relationship marketing in partnering, collaborating, and actively building value together with your customer, versus focusing on selling.
 Through partnership and engagement, we prove our value to consumers, generate sustained engagement, and drive business impact.
 Emotional and more intangible benefits supersede standard product features and comparisons.
 We differentiate our brands through the quality of how and when we establish an emotional connection.
 This week, we’re discussing the last, and perhaps most important, pillar of relationship marketing success: community (specifically a branded online community).

 In today’s connected and social marketing world, most would agree on the critical role of community in building and sustaining brands, fostering loyalty, and driving ongoing engagement with your business.